The "Indestructible School for Boys"

 Avon is an empathy-building environment that fosters concern for fellow students and the greater community.
 The brotherhood is real at Avon: our men are taught to stand up for each other and for what is right.

-In an all boys environment, our students have room to develop facets of their character that might be passed by otherwise.
+At our private all boy high school in Connecticut, our students have room to develop facets of their character that might be passed by otherwise.
 Our boys naturally rise to tasks that might typically be taken on by girls, exposing them to new experiences and thoughts.

 "As an English teacher, I strive to develop my boys' sense of empathy and appreciation for others' experiences.
 Literature provides the avenue, and I provide the guidance, but it is the all-boys classroom that provides the comfort in which to do that."